sugar808/salTyping/README.md

 ![サムネイル](https://github.com/user-attachments/assets/5adac6e2-b335-4619-a98e-b1c65831abc2)

 # 【About salTyping】
-salTyping is a Japanese typing game created by an individual.
+salTyping is basically a Japanese typing game made by an individual.
+I add features based on other people's feedback and opinions.
 It uses three technologies: HTML, CSS, and JavaScript.

 # 【How to Play】